 If you are adventurous enough and not restricted by budget, this could be a great option to visit Chichen Itza.
-There is one company called Fly Tours that offers private plane and share basis tours from Cancun.
+One company called Fly Tours offers private plane and share basis tours from Cancun.

-The cons of this option are that you won’t see the area’s surroundings like beautiful cenotes, local culture, try the local gastronomy and visit Valladolid.
+The cons of this option are that you won’t see the area’s surroundings like beautiful cenotes and local culture, try the local gastronomy and visit Valladolid.

 Cost of Chichen Itza